trinker/formality/README.md

 -----------------------

 This will take ~20 seconds because of the part of speech tagging that must be undertaken.
-The output can be reused as `text.var` cutting the time to a fraction of the first run.
+The output can be reused as `text.var`, cutting the time to a fraction of the first run.

     with(presidential_debates_2012, formality(form1, list(time, person)))